BethGriggs/LivingMetaAnalysis/README.md

 ### TODO
 - change array parsing to use database
 - studies tags
-- add save
+- add blanks
 - gain rep for contributions (github style - contributed to: etc)
-- fix update meta-analysis
+- implement addInterpretation / addStudy
-- manipulate table
+- just query meta-analysis as opposed to all studies
-- implement addInterpretation
+- addExpose api route